beedsneeds/captcha-generator/README.md

-Here's the [backend](https://github.com/beedsneeds/HelloInternet), build off of Django.
+Here's the [backend](https://github.com/beedsneeds/HelloInternet), built off of Django.
 Currently redesigning the interactions between the front and back end